MelonKony/millmint/content/stories/2021-06-04-air-atomic.md

 **The Royal Vekllei Air Force runs nuclear these days**.
 Just fifty years ago, that would have been unthinkable.
 Times change.

-The Ramoin-Dupont Aircraft Company, with help from the research subsidiary of the absurdly-named “Government Aircraft Factories,” spent about two decades trying to get a reactor to fly.
+The Ramoin-Dupont Aircraft Company, with help from the research subsidiary of the absurdly-named “{{<link/gaf>}},” spent about two decades trying to get a reactor to fly.
 It was easy enough to build a plane around a fission reactor — the problem was keeping the pilot alive.
 Ramoin-Dupont figured out that, for every megawatt of power, you required about 8 tonnes of rubber and lead shielding — an intolerable figure for a fighter or light aircraft of any kind.

 This changed with a breakthrough at General Reactor in Montre, which had been experimenting with sunburst-style heat exchangers but couldn’t find a way to apply the technology.
 In air-cooled reactor setups, already established in primitive nuclear aircraft, this reactor design could significantly reduce operating temperatures and the burden of shielding with a chromium-cadmium alloy.